-- SSAFs: Subject Specific Assessment Frameworks are available for all subjects within the National Curriculum.
-Pupils working at pre-key stage standard one or above are assessed using these.
-Evidence is collected throughout the year and recorded on EfL.
-Pupil progress against SSAFs is assessed at two point each year. - Engagement Model: Pupils working below pre-key stage standard one are not ready to engage in subject specific study.
+- EYFS Early Learning Goals: All reception age pupils are assessed against these at the end of their reception year.
+This statutory data is subsequently reported to the Local Authority. - Pre-key stage standards: Pupils are assessed against pre-key stage standard at the end of the Year 2 and Year 6.
+This information is reported to the Local Authority and/or the DfE. - Engagement Model: Pupils working below pre-key stage standard one are not ready to engage in subject specific study.
 They are instead assessed using the Engagement Model.
 There should be no less than one in depth observation per pupil per half term.
 These observations are recorded on EfL.
-Some class leads may choose to observe more frequently. - Pre-key stage standards: Pupils not engaged in subject specific study are assessed against pre-key stage standard one at the start of each academic year in order to identify whether they are ready for subject specific study. - EYFS Early Learning Goals: All reception age pupils are assessed against these at the end of their reception year.
-This statutory data is subsequently reported to the Local Authority. - Statutory Testing: When appropriate, pupils take part in statutory testing, such as RBAs, Phonics screening, SATs and GCSEs.
-For the majority of our pupils, this is not appropriate. - Externally Accredited Courses: Some of our pupils in KS5 are able to achieve awards and/or certificates in externally accredited courses, such as ASDAN and Entry Level. - EHCP Outcomes: These outcomes are within each pupils individual Education, Health and Care Plan.
+Some class leads may choose to observe more frequently. - SSAFs: Subject Specific Assessment Frameworks are available for all subjects within the National Curriculum.
+Evidence is collected throughout the year and recorded on EfL.
+Pupil progress against SSAFs is assessed at two point each year. - Statutory Testing: It is not appropriate for our pupils take part in statutory testing, such as RBAs, Phonics screening, SATs and GCSEs. - Externally Accredited Courses: Some of our pupils in KS5 are able to achieve awards and/or certificates in externally accredited courses, such as ASDAN and Entry Level. - EHCP Outcomes: These outcomes are within each pupils individual Education, Health and Care Plan.
 They are reviewed annually at the pupils EHCP Annual Review meeting.
 These outcomes usually last for a key stage but can be amended more often if required. - PLGs: These are small personalised learning goals which enable the pupils to work towards their overall EHCP outcomes.
 Evidence is collected regularly and recorded on EfL.
 Their PLGs are assessed towards the end of each term, with new ones being set when the previous ones have been met. - Therapy Targets: Impact on progress within therapies is not linked directly to a set framework.
 It is measured by staff observation and feedback, and ongoing clinical assessments.
 Often therapy impact is captured withinin PLG's and recorded on EfL.
 In Rebound, some progress is measured using the Winstrada framework. - End of Year Reports: This incorporates all of the information from the above indicators to assess pupil progress across the year and provide an overview of the impact of their individualised curriculum.